Projects

 6. Fill the rows that have no values with zeroes.
 Those zeroes represent the boundary where one postage stamp ends and the other one starts.

 7. In a for loop starting from the first entry \((i = 0)\), count the number of rows until the first “zero” row is reached \((j = i + n_1)\).
-That number is stored, which gives the dimensions of the first postage stamp
+That number is stored, giving the dimensions of the first postage stamp.

-10. The same process was performed for all 3912 postage stamps, using that loop
+10. The same process is performed for all 3912 postage stamps, using that loop.

-12. Split the \(x\) array and tensor into training and testing components, with 20% testing size
+12. Split the \(x\) array and tensor into training and testing components, with a 20% testing size.

 Section 2 \(-\) Light Curve Analysis Files \((y)\)